LeanKit-Labs/vso-client/README.md

 When you create a client using `createClient` or `createOAuthClient` you can explicitly specify the API version you wish to use.

-If you don't explicitily specify the version you want to use, version _1.0-preview.1_ will be used by default.
-Since t is up to the caller to pass the right parameters (and interpret the results) to the methods it calls, it is therefore recommended to explicitly pass a version when you create a client.
+If you don't explicitly specify the version you want to use, version _1.0-preview.1_ will be used by default.
+Since it is up to the caller to pass the right parameters (and interpret the results) to the methods it calls, it is therefore recommended to explicitly pass a version when you create a client.

-Note: 1-0.preview means the latest version available, so if use it a new version of the API may break your code.
-Therefore it is recomended that you specify the full version for the stage part of the version (for example use _preview.1_ instead of _preview_) to make your code behavior deterministic.
+Note: 1-0.preview means the latest version available, so, if you use it, a new version of the API may break your code.
+Therefore, it is recommended that you specify the full version for the stage part of the version (for example use _preview.1_ instead of _preview_) to make your code behavior deterministic.

 In can specify the version by passing the apiVersion member in the options parameter.

 An example with the  `createClient` (it works the same with `createOAuthClient`)

     var vso = require('vso-client');
     var client = vso.createClient('url', 'collection', 'your-username', 'your-p@ssw0rd', {apiVersion : "1.0-preview.1"});